Shifting the Breaking Point of Flow Matching for Multi-Instance Editing: Proposed Approach

 \subsection{Domain-Specific Fine-Tuning}

-All of the modifications proposed so far can be applied at inference time on top of any pre-trained model, but state-of-the-art flow matching models for image generation and editing are typically trained on natural images with long prompts acting on relatively large areas.
+All of the modifications proposed so far can be applied at inference time on top of any pre-trained model without additional training.
+However, state-of-the-art flow matching models for image generation and editing are typically trained on natural images with long prompts acting on relatively large areas.
 As a result, they may underutilize fine-grained conditioning signals corresponding to small spatial regions or short textual instructions.
-Therefore, although our method is primarily designed to operate at inference time, we further explore whether fine-tuning the model with our proposed modifications would improve its performance in challenging multi-instance editing scenarios.
-Therefore, we perform supervised adaptation on the paired subset of the \emph{Crello Edit} benchmark introduced in~\Cref{sec:benchmark}.
-We perform Low-Rank Adaptation~\cite{hu2022lora} with rank of $r=32$ on all layers of the MMDiT, once equipped with the proposed joint attention masking strategy.
+Even though our method is primarily designed to operate at inference time and improves upon the baseline even in these out-of-domain settings, we further explore whether a lightweight domain adaptation step with our proposed modifications would improve its performance in these cases.
+We perform supervised adaptation on the paired subset of the \emph{Crello Edit} benchmark introduced in~\Cref{sec:benchmark}.
+Specifically, we apply Low-Rank Adaptation~\cite{hu2022lora} with rank of $r=32$ to all layers of the MMDiT, once equipped with the proposed joint attention masking strategy.
 We minimize the conditional flow matching loss $\mathcal{L}_{\mathrm{FM}}$ defined in~\Cref{eq:loss_fm}, where the text input is handled with our multi-prompt independent encoding strategy.
-This adaptation step is optional and incurs a modest computational overhead, as only a small number of parameters are trained.
+This adaptation step is optional and incurs a modest computational overhead.
+In particular, domain-specific fine-tuning significantly enhances the model's ability to preserve typography, style, and visual coherence, serving as a robust extension for highly complex, multi-instance domains.
+We further explore this aspect in Appendix~\ref{sec:extended_typography}.